-- 1. Launch your web browser. - 2.
-Enter the printer's IP address in the browser's Address field (http://xxx.xxx.xxx). - 3.
+- 1. Launch your Web browser. - Type the printer's IP address in the browser Address field.
+For details, see Finding the Printer's IP Address on page 14. - 3.
 Click Properties. - 4.
-Select the Protocols folder on the left navigation panel. - 5.
+On the left navigation pane, select the Protocols folder. - 5.
 Select Email Server. - 6.
-If prompted, enter your Admin or Key User name and password. - 7.
-Do one of the following: - To automatically identify the SMTP email server, click the Use DNS to Identify SMTP Server (Automatic) option, and then enter the Primary Name Server IP Address and the Secondary Name Server IP Address using the 4-byte IP address of the email server. - To manually specify the SMTP email server, click the Specify SMTP Server Manually option, and then enter the information for the email server.
+If prompted, type in your Admin or Key User name and password. - 7.
+Do one of the following: - To automatically identify the SMTP email server, click the Use DNS to Identify SMTP Server (Automatic) option and then type in the Primary Name Server IP Address and the Secondary Name Server IP Address using the 4-byte IP address of the email server. - To manually specify the SMTP email server, click the Specify SMTP Server Manually option and then type in the information for the email server into the field provided.
 Set the 4-byte IP address of the SMTP Email Server to send alert notifications.
 If there is no DNS server, then only the IP Address is allowed. - 8.
-(Optional) To specify an email address for returning undeliverable email, enter your email address in the Return Email Address field. - 9.
+(Optional) To specify an email address for returning undeliverable email, type your email address in the Return Email Address field. - 9.
 Click the Save Changes button.

-MaiLinX Alerts on page 3-12 Usage Profile Reports on page 3-4
+MaiLinX Alerts on page 33 Usage Profile Reports on page 25